harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 <mark class="hltr-trippy">Periodic Motion</mark> is any motion that repeats itself over regular, fixed intervals of time.

+> [!warning] Periodic motion doesn't have to be *uniform* - many periodic motions change speed continuously.

 Example of period motions :
 - Pendulum
 - Earth's orbit around the Sun